Koumbaya/wumpus/README.md

 # Wumpus
 This is a vanilla go implementation of the 1973 classic text-based computer game first developed by Gregory Yob [Hunt The Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus).
-It includes all the levels from **Wumpus II**, mechanisms from **Wumpus III** and an advanced mode.
+It includes all the levels from **Wumpus II**, mechanisms from **Wumpus III** and **Super Wumpus** as well as an advanced mode.

 ### Gameplay:

 1. **The Cave System**: The game is played in a series of interconnected caves arranged in different predefined shapes.
-Each of the 20 caves is connected to three other caves.

 2. **Hazards**:
    - **The Wumpus**: This is the main antagonist of the game.
 If you enter the Wumpus's cave, you may get eaten and lose the game.
 Or the Wumpus may get disturbed and move to another cave.
+     * At the start of the game, the Wumpus is deep asleep and won't move.
    - **Pits**: There are two pits in the cave system.
 Falling into a pit results in instant death.
    - **Giant Bats**: There are two caves with giant bats.
 If you enter a cave with a giant bat, you will be carried off to a random cave, which might be dangerous.
    - **Anaerobic Termite**: A colony of flying termites that loves to eat wooden arrows.
 If you enter the cavern the colony is occupying, it will eat one of your arrows.
 It might even eat your arrow in flight!

 3. **Player Actions**: On each turn, you can choose to:
    - **Move**: To one of the three connected caves.
    - **Shoot**: You can shoot an arrow into one of the adjacent caves in hopes of killing the Wumpus.
 You start with 5 arrows.
 The arrow can travel up to 5 rooms.
 Shooting the Wumpus successfully means you win.
-Missing the Wumpus usually cause it to wake up and move to a random cave.
+Missing the Wumpus usually cause it to wake up or move to a random cave (if already woken up).
 Be careful of not hitting yourself with the arrow !

 4. **Hints**: The game provides hints based on which cave the player is in:
    - **"An unmistakable scent hints at a Wumpus lurking nearby!"**: This means the Wumpus is in one of the adjacent caves.
    - **"A chilling draft suggests the presence of a pit nearby!"**: This indicates that one of the connected caves has a pit.